Companhia das Letras: Crisis

 "If you share my passion for books, I hope you will respond and share my call to urge others to pick up a few books this holiday season.
-Whether it's a work by your favourite author or a new one you've always wanted to try," Schwartz writes in the article, "there are bookstores that have persevered in the face of adversity, and you can go there to pay tribute to them in a tangible way, or to help those that have fallen on hard times.
-Most importantly, there are many small, obscure publishers who desperately need your support to deal with this existential crisis" (Amaral,2000).
+Whether it's a work by your favourite author or a new one you've always wanted to try," Schwarcz writes in the article, "there are bookstores that have persevered in the face of adversity, and you can go there to pay tribute to them in a tangible way, or to help those that have fallen on hard times.
+Most importantly, many small, obscure publishers desperately need your support to deal with this existential crisis".

-In response to Schwartz's call, the hashtag "DêLivrosDePresente" (which means "books are gifts") quickly spread on Brazilian social media.
-Schwartz told Publishing Perspectives that he found the response generous and surprising but also said, "Unfortunately, current politics is always about creating divided groups, and people are always against things rather than accepting them.
-So I try to create a good community, a loving community, or a community that loves books" (Ban, 2015).
+In response to Schwarcz's call, the hashtag "DêLivrosDePresente" (which means "books are gifts") quickly spread on Brazilian social media.
+Schwarcz told Publishing Perspectives that he found the response generous and surprising but also said, "Unfortunately, current politics is always about creating divided groups, and people are always against things rather than accepting them.
+So I try to create a good community, a loving community, or a community that loves books".

 Companhia das Letras has launched a service to help consumers track book information via cell phone and email and has built a home delivery sales team.

-Schwarcz's blog, which has received an overwhelming response on Brazilian social media, urges people to buy more books during the Christmas season to help bookstores weather the crisis (Mcmanus, 2020).
+Schwarcz's blog, which has received an overwhelming response on Brazilian social media, urges people to buy more books during the Christmas season to help bookstores weather the crisis.

-Opportunity- Uses Smart Keyword Placement to Discover the Next Great Engaging Book
+Adoption of Amazon Distribution

 Brazil-based publisher Companhia das Letras has been an active seller since Amazon.com.br first entered the Brazilian market in 2012.
 In the same pioneering spirit, they were also an early adopter of Amazon's self-service advertising product immediately after the solution was first launched in Brazil in December 2020.

 Currently, the brand invests approximately 30% of its advertising budget in Amazon advertising.
-To diversify its marketing mix and help further increase product awareness, Companhia das Letras' advertising budget is spread across multiple channels, such as natural and paid search, social media, physical bookstores, email marketing and e-newsletters.
+To diversify its marketing mix and help further increase product awareness, Companhia das Letras' advertising budget is spread across multiple channels, such as natural and paid search, social media, physical bookstores, email marketing, and e-newsletters.

 As one of the first sellers in Brazil to use Amazon advertising, the company had no prior experience with the solution.
 But from explaining webinars to online video tutorials, Companhia das Letras has used Amazon Advertising's online resources to improve its campaigns and identify critical business dates, using a solid strategy to be well prepared.
 With the support of Amazon Advertising, the publisher had an impressive first quarter.
 Companhia das Letras' familiarity with advertising solutions helped them diversify their campaign strategies and use on-demand advertising analytics for ongoing optimization.
-This strategic campaign management has resulted in an advertising input-to-output ratio (ACOS)1 of about 20%, a figure the publisher calls "quite satisfactory ” (Mcmanus, 2020).
+This strategic campaign management has resulted in an advertising input-to-output ratio (ACOS)1 of about 20%, a figure the publisher calls "quite satisfactory".

 Overall, collaboration through Amazon Ad Execution has helped achieve the following goals.